tweedge/pypi-examiner/README.md

 PyPI Examiner scrapes PyPI for a few things the JSON API doesn't provide.
 Currently, this supports:

-* Finding the current maintainer's usernames for any package
+* Finding the current maintainers' usernames for any package
+* Finding all packages that a given user maintains

 This package should not be considered especially stable at this time, and may cease to function or may be heavily revised without notice.